SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ### Workaround

 No workaround is available yet.
 Audio is restored when transitioning between items, when the player is paused and resumed, or when a seek operation occurs.

+## Memory leaks when using `SystemVideoView` on tvOS 26 (FB21160665)

+The standard player user interface leaks memory when playing content that contains chapters on tvOS 26.

+### Workaround

+No workaround is available yet.